jeckersb/bootc/GOVERNANCE.md

 ## Maintainers

-Bootc Maintainers have "gated" write acess to the [project GitHub repository](https://github.com/bootc-dev/bootc).
+Bootc Maintainers have "gated" write access to the [project GitHub repository](https://github.com/bootc-dev/bootc).
 The current maintainers can be found in [MAINTAINERS.md](./MAINTAINERS.md).

 Direct pushes to the code is never allowed.
 All pull requests require review by a maintainer